 Something stuck between the teeth

 Sometimes when eating, food can become stuck between your teeth.
 Try using dental floss to gently release it.
 If you’re out and about, then try rinsing your mouth with a glass of cold water as this may help dislodge the food particle and wash it away.
 Do not use a sharp object like a needle as this could damage your gums.
 If you are unable to remove the object, then you may need to visit an emergency dentist.
 Leaving the situation as it is, isn’t an option and will only make your gums sore and painful.

 There are a few simple precautions you can take to help prevent dental injuries and a visit to an emergency dentist.
 When playing sports be sure to wear a custom-made mouthguard that has been provided and fitted by your Sydney dentist.

 Attending regular dental check-ups also enables our dentists to detect any early problems before they escalate and turn into dental emergencies.

-If you need an emergency dentist, then get in touch with the experienced dentists at No Gaps Dental.
+If you need emergency dentistry, then get in touch with the experienced dentists at No Gaps Dental.
 We have 15 clinics dotted around the Sydney CBD and metro area and over 35 experienced dentists providing high-quality emergency dentistry and dental services at affordable prices.
-Call today on (02) 8007 6727.
+Call us today at (02) 8069 9750.